 - You want to spend your days on the beach

 - You want to be near bigger towns, so you have the choice to venture further afield

 Let me begin by saying no, that isn’t a typo, Corfu has two towns called Agios Gorgios and one called Agios Gordios.
-The latter is the one we will be looking at here and it is located on the western coast of the island.
+The latter is the one we will be looking at here and it is located on the west coast of the island.

 The town revolves around a large bay, featuring stunning views, a long golden beach and calm shallow waters.
 This makes it a fabulous destination for anyone looking to truly get away from it all for a little while.

 There are a few shops, bars, restaurants and places to take part in activities, however the choice is admittedly quite limited.